mary-lev/kamen/README.md

 - **Granular comparison**: Enables detection of subtle changes often overlooked in traditional analysis.
 - **Comprehensive source inclusion**: Incorporates both primary editions and secondary sources.
 - **Intuitive visualization**: Presents data in a clear and accessible manner, optimized by EVT's features, facilitating scholarly research.
-- **Structured Indexes**: EVT excels in displaying clear and navigable indexes for persons, places, witnesses, and bibliographic entries, streamlining user access and exploration.
+- **Structured Indexes**: EVT displays clear and navigable indexes for persons, places, witnesses, and bibliographic entries, streamlining user access and exploration.

 ## Edition Characteristics
-This is a multi-version diplomatic edition with a critical apparatus, designed to offer an immersive reading experience and inspire new literary insights.
+This is a multi-version diplomatic edition with a critical apparatus designed to offer an immersive reading experience and inspire new literary insights.

 ### Diplomatic
 - All text versions are faithfully represented.